Cyborg-Network/cyborg-connect/README.md

 ### Usage

-You can start e in development mode to connect to a locally running node
+You can start in development mode to connect to a locally running node

 ```bash
 npm run start